Helping nature adapt to a changing climate

 Greening Australia and WWF-Australia are proud to partner to deliver climate-ready restoration nationwide.

-Combining the strengths and experience of both organisations, we’ll apply innovation, science and Indigenous ecological knowledge to practical, on-ground projects.
+Combining the strengths and experience of both organisations, we’ll apply innovation, science and Indigenous Ecological Knowledge to practical, on-ground projects.
 Together, we’ll work to mainstream effective, nature-based solutions across Australia.
 By doing so, we can ensure a future where both people and nature thrive.

 To combat the devastating impacts of a changing climate, we must urgently find and implement new ways to restore nature so it's strong enough to survive for future generations.